The Basics Of Reputation Management

-There are a wide range of tactics that providers can use to control their online reputation.
-The tactics that work for physician reviews on consumer-generated websites (Yelp, DrScore) are different from those used to combat information published by media organizations (such as the ProPublica Score Card).
+There is a wide range of tactics that providers can use to control their online reputation.
+The tactics that work for physician reviews on consumer-generated websites like Yelp are different from those used to combat information published by media organizations (such as the ProPublica Score Card).
 The reality is, reputation management is not a simple thing that you ‘fix’ and then ‘forget’.
 It’s an ongoing process that requires careful thought strategy.

 If you are feeling overwhelmed, you’re not alone — it’s not like they teach this stuff in medical school.
 Here are some of the basics to get you started:

-- Create, Promote, and Update Your Website: Having a professional website is a must.
+Having a professional website is a must.
 Today, doing so is easier than ever.
-There are many tools and services available that allow for a business to create and maintain a high quality website, all without breaking the bank.
+There are many tools and services available that allow a business to create and maintain a high-quality website, all without breaking the bank.
 This is the first step to establishing a proactive strategy online.

-- Post Positive Comments and Patient Testimonials: For each negative comment posted on sites like Yelp, surgeons have 20 patients who are showering them with praises.
+For each negative comment posted on sites like Yelp, surgeons have 20 patients who are showering them with praises.
 It’s just that the praise comes in the form of handwritten letters, which doesn’t do much for your online rep. Unless you put them online — which is exactly what you should do.
 Obtain consent from your patients, and then put those testimonials on your website.
 Have a plan in place for doing this on a regular basis.
 Consistency is key when it comes to posting content.
 So don’t be lazy about it.
-If you are using CODE Technology, do yourself a favor and contact your CODE rep — we have a method that streamlines posting positive comments patients directly to your website.
+If you are using CODE Technology, do yourself a favor and contact your CODE rep — we have a method that streamlines posting patients’ positive comments directly to your website.

-- Monitor the Web: Google yourself and your organization weekly, and set up Google alerts so you are notified when your name is mentioned online.
+Google yourself and your organization weekly, and set up Google alerts so you are notified when your name is mentioned online.
 Awareness of negative reviews is key.
-You should not only monitor yourself, but your competitors as well.
+You should not only monitor yourself but your competitors as well.
 For a quick reference, here’s a link to Google Search For Yelp Reviews in your area.
 How you respond to them is a whole separate blog post, but for now, understanding your baseline and what’s currently on the web will help determine how aggressive of a game plan you need to get the situation under control.